typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 enablePlugins(JavaServerAppPackaging)
 ```

+Please note that you must choose to enable either `JavaAppPackaging` or `JavaServerAppPackaging` - you _can't_ enable both.

 We will now configure the Docker settings required to containerize the application.

 Append the Akka clustering related sytem properties to the `dockerEntrypoint` setting.